 The relationship between a Trustee and the staff is naturally close and mutually beneficial to the Museum.
 Nonetheless, Trustees, Committee members, Officers of the Board and Officers of the Museum should not use their position to obtain unreasonable or excessive services or expertise from the staff of the Museum.
-Trustees, Committee members, Officers of the Board, or any of their Relatives shall not serve as paid employees of the Museum unless approved in advance by the Board of Trustees.
+Trustees, Committee members, Officers of the Board (other than the President and the Secretary, if an employee), or any of their Relatives shall not serve as paid employees of the Museum unless approved in advance by the Board of Trustees.